-What are the healthier and more environmentally friendly options for when my child starts their period?
+There are healthier and more environmentally friendly options.

 Although it may be easy to pick up pads and tampons in the supermarket you have a choice about what you use every month.
 You have a choice to use products that are convenient and cheap or make the choice to purchase and use hat is good for both your body and for the environment.